Military career of Ali: Battle of Jamal

 The Battle of Jamal, sometimes called the Battle of the Camel or the Battle of Bassorah, took place at Basra, Iraq on 7 November 656.
 A'isha heard about the killing of Uthman (644-656), the third Caliph.
 At the time she was on a pilgrimage to Mecca.
-It was on this journey that she became so angered by his unavenged death, and the naming of Ali as the fourth caliph, that she took up arms against those supporting Ali.
+It was on this journey that she became so angered by his death, and the naming of Ali as the fourth caliph, that she took up arms against those supporting Ali.
 She gained support of the big city of Basra and, for the first time, Muslims took up arms against each other.
 This battle is now known as the First Fitna, or Muslim civil war.

 Battle of Siffin

 The Battle of Siffin (صفين; May–July 657 CE) occurred during the First Fitna, or first Muslim civil war, with the main engagement taking place from July 26 to July 28.
 It was fought between Ali ibn Abi Talib and Muawiyah I, on the banks of the Euphrates river, in what is now Raqqa, Syria.

 The two armies encamped themselves at Siffin for more than one hundred days, most of the time being spent in negotiations.
 Neither side wanted to fight.
 Then on 11th Safar 37 AH, the Iraqis under Ashtar's command, the Qurra, in Ali's army, who had their own camp started the fighting in earnest which lasted three days.
 Historian Yaqubi wrote that Ali had 80,000 men, including 70 Companions who participated in the Battle of Badr, 70 Companions who took oath at Hudaibia, and 400 prominent Ansars and Muhajirun; while Muawiya had 120,000 Syrians.